vikashvs36/Jsp_Servlet_Practice/README.md

 Note : It will send on post method by default, where you want to go

+you can set attributes and get it on dispatcher page.

+    // set attribute on servlet page
-you can set attributes and get it on dispatcher page. request.setAttribute("error","Username or Password is incorrect");      // set attribute on servlet page String error= (String) request.getAttribute("error");                   // get attribute on jsp page
+    request.setAttribute("error","Username or Password is incorrect");
+String error= (String) request.getAttribute("error");                   // get attribute on jsp page

-> SendRedirect in servlet
+> ## SendRedirect in servlet

 If you want to go from servlet to another URL like "https://www.google.com/?gws_rd=ssl"